language software tool

 The key features of the Biochemical Space Language software tool (BSCgen) are:

-- Interactive editor - create and load models, which can be edited with automatic syntax highlighting and errors reporting.
+- Interactive editor - create and edit models, which can be edited with automatic syntax highlighting and error messaging.

-- Simulation - a model with defined kinetic rates can be simulated in particular setting using either deterministic or stochastic approach.
+- Simulation - simulate models in particular setting using either deterministic or stochastic approach.